gentilkiwi/gentilkiwi.github.io/_posts/electronic/mcu/Microchip & Atmel/2025-12-01-ChameleonMini RevE - ATxmega32A4U.md

 #### Before flashing

-> [!danger]
 > Make backup before any write operation: `avrdude -c avrispmkii -p ATxmega32A4U -U flash:r:backup_flash.hex:i -U eeprom:r:backup_eeprom.hex:i`
 > You can restore the flash by: `avrdude -c avrispmkii -p ATxmega32A4U -e -U flash:w:backup_flash.hex:i -U eeprom:w:backup_flash.hex:i`

-> [!note]
-> The `-e` will erase the `eeprom` too (if previous fuses values were wrong, it may be not erased, feel free to check with: `avrdude -c avrispmkii -p ATxmega32A4U -U eeprom:r:-:h` before trying again)
+> NOTE: The `-e` will erase the `eeprom` too (if previous fuses values were wrong, it may be not erased, feel free to check with: `avrdude -c avrispmkii -p ATxmega32A4U -U eeprom:r:-:h` before trying again)

 #### Flash new firmware